Green Party of Canada candidates in the 2006 Canadian federal election: Wellington—Halton Hills: Brent Bouteiller

-Bouteiller received a Bachelor of Engineering degree from Carleton University in 1990, and has been involved in a variety of focus groups concerned with transportation issues.
-He is an entrepreneur, and has operated a model train shop near Fergus, Ontario since 1998.
+Brent Bouteiller received a Bachelor of Engineering degree from Carleton University in 1990.
+He has been involved in a variety of focus groups concerned with transportation issues.
+Bouteiller is an entrepreneur, and has operated a model train shop near Fergus, Ontario since 1998.

-He joined the Green Party in 1999, and has campaigned for both its federal and provincial wings.
+Bouteiller joined the Green Party in 1999, and has campaigned for both its federal and provincial wings.
 In 2003, he campaigned for municipal office.
-Bouteiller is 37 years old As of 2005, and lives outside of Fergus.
+As of 2005, Bouteiller is 37 years old, and lives outside of Fergus.
 He was the GPC's candidate for the 2006 federal election.